-Are you scared to be home alone with your newborn?
+Are you scared to be home alone with your baby?
 Learn the sanity-savings tips that will help you manage taking care of a newborn alone.

 I dreaded the day my husband was scheduled to return to work.
 Until then, he and I had been caring for our first baby, tag-teaming on putting him to sleep and getting him fed.

 With my husband returning to work, I was scared of taking care of a newborn alone with no one else to share the responsibilities.
 I imagined failed nap attempts, wondering how to get things done, and feeling frantic if I couldn’t get him to stop crying.

 How to manage taking care of a newborn alone

 I won’t lie: Those first few days and weeks of taking care of a newborn alone were a challenge.
 I doubted myself many times and felt incompetent about simple tasks like unfolding the stroller.
 And I even lost my temper when my baby wouldn’t nap, then felt so guilty right after.

-But I then began to rely on several strategies that made being alone with baby more doable.
+But I then began to rely on several strategies that made taking care of a newborn alone more doable.
 My confidence grew, and I felt more capable of caring for him on my own.
 I learned how to put things in perspective and eased the burden and guilt I was placing on myself.

 By the time it was my turn to go back to work, I felt different, as if I could handle almost anything parenthood would throw at me.

 A few years later and I had to repeat the same thing, this time with twins.
 As chaotic as managing two babies and a three-year-old can be, I implemented the same strategies that helped with my first.

-These were the tips I used those early months of being alone with baby (or babies!):
+These were the tips I used those early months of taking care of a newborn alone (or two!):